theogroup/ogroup.net/src/_projects/demours.md

       image_align: right
       split_banner_headline_line_1: High Fashion Meets
       split_banner_headline_line_2: Global Provenance
+      split_banner_text: >-
-      split_banner_text: 'Demours, like its product, is not of one specific place but rather global.
-The logo is intended to convey a sense of international luxury, layered sophisitication, tradition and customization.'
+        Demours, like its product, is not of one specific place but rather global.
+The logo is intended to convey a sense of international luxury, layered sophisitication, tradition and customization.
     text_on_image_banner:
       text_on_image_banner_image:
       text_on_image_banner_text_color: